Information Report

 -

-- Frequent communication from subject teachers and form tutor;
+- Communication from subject teachers and form tutor;

-- Guardian information events (e.g. options meetings, Year 7 settling in evenings);
+- Parent/carer information events (e.g. options meetings, Year 7 settling in evenings);

 - Home targets/produced in progress reviews;

-- Development of support plans in consultation with guardians;
+- Development of support plans in consultation with parents/carers;

 - Annual and emergency reviews of EHCPs;